lstomberg/objective-c-style-guide/Epic.md

 Target Build Setting “Treat Warnings as Errors” SHOULD be enabled.
 Enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang’s pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

 # Acknowledgements

 This document is largely based on [The official raywenderlich.com Objective-C style guide](https://github.com/raywenderlich/objective-c-style-guide) and [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide/), with sections we agreed with and felt we couldn't improve upon pulled verbatim from them.

+*class extensions in implementation for protocol adherence *new vs alloc/init